A New Approach to Keep Trucks Moving: Infrastructure as a Service

 IaaS removes two of the biggest barriers to fleet electrification: cost and complexity.
 Instead of spending millions on land, permits, and infrastructure, fleets can operate from day one with stable, usage-based fees.
 Smaller carriers gain access to top-tier facilities that were once out of reach, leveling the playing field across the industry.

-Instead of building charging hubs from scratch – a process that can take years and requires juggling engineers, contractors, landlords, state and local agencies, and utilities – fleets are partnering with specialized IaaS providers that handle it all.
-IaaS providers deliver fully developed, energized sites built specifically for commercial charging.
-Fleets simply plug in and start operating, paying predictable fees instead of tying up capital or staff in construction, permitting, or maintenance.
+IaaS providers can deliver fully developed, energized sites built specifically for commercial charging.
+Fleets can simply plug in and start operating, paying predictable fees instead of tying up capital or staff in construction, permitting, or maintenance.

 Different Models for Different Needs

 No two fleets run the same way, and neither should their charging.
-IaaS providers offer a range of depot models to match fleets’ operational needs:
+IaaS providers offer a range of depot models to match fleets’ operational needs, and to inform different grid and land use strategies:

 Greenlane’s Colton, California, site is a high-powered public charging hub next to one of the nation’s busiest freight corridors.